reframejs/reframe/examples/basics/pages/got/readme.md

 </html>
 ~~~

-Note that because the HTML already contains the data, we can set `domStatic: true` for increased performance.
+Note that because the HTML already contains the data, we can set `doNotRenderInBrowser: true` for increased performance.